 Toddlers and older preschool-age children are often called spoiled when they consistently scream and tantrum to get what they want, when they don’t get what they want, and when they hear the word “no.” Contrary to popular belief, parents who give in to demanding behavior are not doing so because they want to raise spoiled children.
 Instead, they do so to make the behavior stop.

 From birth, a parent must tend to every physical and emotional need of their child.
 Newborns and infants are entirely dependent beings.
 When babies cry, parents know and respond immediately to satisfy hunger, fatigue, anxiety, sadness, and illness.
 This type of parental responsiveness is automatic and fueled with love.
 So it is not surprising that moms and dads across the country continue satisfying these basic needs on-demand as children grow older.

 The problem with this relational dynamic between parent and child is that an increased ability to wait and function independently comes with age.
 Not requiring children to do what they are capable of doing creates regressive conduct characterized and viewed by society as spoiled behavior.

 Solving Demanding Behavior

-Toddlers are rapidly forming deliberate sounds and attaching them to desired objects and people.
+Toddlers rapidly form deliberate sounds and attach them to desired objects and people.
 Two-year-olds use one or more words to ask for what they want.
 For it to grow and flourish, verbal language requires both responsiveness and opportunities to practice.
 If left unacknowledged, children will remain in an infant stage of development.